IntuitDeveloper/intuit-api-docs/docs/use-cases/retirement.md

   * Roth
   * Traditional
   * Loan
 * Employer contribution
 * Pay Schedule (Against an Employee and each Payslip)
   * It is possible to re-assign a PaySchedule against an Employee.
-Historical data can be accessed against each Payslip.
+So, historical PaySchedules can be accessed against each Payslip.

 After establishing connection with QBO company run this  query to download Payslips periodically.